About the Competition

 Arrival

-The nearest international airport to Görlitz is Copernicus Airport in Wrocław, followed by Berlin and Dresden.
-The city can be reached directly by train via Wrocław, Liberec, Dresden, and Berlin.
+The nearest international airport to Görlitz (and Jelenia Góra) is Copernicus Airport in Wrocław, followed by Berlin Brandenburg Willy Brandt Airport and Dresden.
+Görlitz can be reached directly by train or bus via Wrocław, Liberec, Dresden, and Berlin.

 Prizes